Michael Addison Director of Technology

 Creating a multilingual website is more than just translating the words.
 Well-localized sites ensure that every detail is suited to a particular language, country, and culture, including:

-The obvious advantage to using another language online is that you open your business up to a massive new audience who may have never heard about your business in their mother tongue before.
+The obvious advantage to using another language online is that you open your business up to a massive new audience.
+These are people who may have never heard about your business in their mother tongue before.
 Surveys show that most non-English-speaking online shoppers prefer to buy products in their native language.
 Just over half rarely ever visit English websites.
 Considering the vast market in the Asia–Pacific region, the potential for new business is great.
 With the right site, you could start communicating with a much largest audience than you do now.

 Well-localized websites lead to increased client satisfaction.
 Assuming that your site’s user experience is optimal, your shopping cart is working, and your message is appealing, your customers should feel an increased sense that you have put the time and effort in for them.
 This leads to more conversions, better reviews, and repeat business.